Scan an App

 When the scan starts, the scanner loads the crawl results of the parent scan.
 The scanner crawls the app and calculates the crawl signature of each link.

 The incremental scan compares the crawl signature of each link to the signatures from the parent scan.
 If a crawled link from the incremental scan does not exist or is different from one in the parent scan, the incremental scan will attack the link.
 If a crawled link already exists in the parent scan, the incremental scan will not attack the link.

-Run periodic full scans to ensure you are finding as many vulnerabilities as possible.
+Disable incremental scanning and run periodic full scans to ensure you are finding as many vulnerabilities as possible and establish new baseline scans for incremental scanning.
 Although incremental scans are useful for reducing the number of repeat vulnerabilities, they are not as comprehensive as full scans and should not be used exclusively.
 Some changes to websites may not be seen as a significant change, such as database updates, and therefore will not be scanned.